 For daily wit & wisdom, sign up for the Almanac newsletter.

+Snowshoes have come a long way since their invention some 7,000 years ago.
+Back then, it’s safe to guess, snowshoeing was not considered a leisurely winter sport!
 In fact, snowshoes were made so that people could survive winter.
-You know: head out, forage for food, return home with a dead animal—also known as “dinner for the family.”
+You know: head out, forage for food, return home with your quarry—also known as “dinner for the family.”

 Originally, snowshoes were made from wood and rawhide.
 Current-day versions using those materials are still available to buy, as are authentic antique versions that are often found adorning the walls of vacation ski homes.
 However, the rapid growth of snowshoeing as a sport in the 1990s was due to modern versions of snowshoes made with aluminum or stainless steel frames and nylon, plastic, or polypropylene decking.
 They are light and relatively inexpensive.